Efficient scenario analysis in real-time Bayesian election forecasting via sequential meta-posterior sampling: Sequential meta-modeling

-$\bm{\delta}_t$ again encapsulates the full set of fixed model hyperparameters and perturbation controls at day $t$; $p_{\phi_k}(\cdot)$ is the prior on the $k$-th parameter $\bm{\theta}_k$ governed by hyperparameter $\phi_k$; $\rho_k > 0$ is the power coefficient applied to the prior on $\bm{\theta}_k$; $p_{\psi_i}(\cdot)$ is the conditional likelihood for the $i$-th observation with hyperparameter $\psi_i$, $\bm{f}_i$ is the data perturbation function applied to the $i$-th unit $\bm{y}_i$; $p_{\psi^*}(\cdot)$ is the likelihood for hypothetically inserted data $\bm{y}^*$ (which may consist of one or more observations) governed by hyperparameter $\psi^*$; and $\gamma_i, \gamma^* \geq 0$ are the power coefficients applied to the likelihood for observed and hypothetical data, respectively.
-The original posterior is recovered as a special case when $\rho_k = \gamma_i = 1$, $\gamma^* = 0$, and the existing hyperparameters $(\phi_{1:K}, \psi_{1:N_t})$ are kept as is.
-Operating over the {\em knob} $\bm{\delta}_t$ is therefore one way to retrieve hypothetical posteriors under varying configurations of hyperparameter settings, data-value perturbations, synthetic data insertions, and additionally prior and likelihood informativity.
+A further generalization is made to define a meta-model, indexed by an array $\bm{\delta}_t$ encapsulating fixed model quantities, defined as follows.
+Let $\rho_k > 0$ be the power coefficient applied to the prior distribution on $\bm{\theta}_k$, $f_i(\cdot)$ the data perturbation function applied to the $i$-th unit $\bm{y}_i$, $p_{\psi^*}(\cdot)$ the likelihood for hypothetically inserted data $\bm{y}^*$ (which may consist of one or more observations) with hyperparameter $\psi^*$, and $\gamma_i, \gamma^* \geq 0$ the power coefficients applied to the likelihood for observed and hypothetical data, respectively.
+We define